-Q. Why does KCMHSAS require annual trainings for providers?
+Q. Why does ISK require annual trainings for providers?

 A. To promote quality services and desired outcomes for persons served and to meet State and Federal requirements.
 Training requirements are specified in the contract signed with in Section 2.2 of the contract agreement.